gpuRIR: A Python Library for Room Impulse Response Simulation with GPU Acceleration: Python library

 We have included the previous implementation in a Python library that can be easily compiled and installed using the Python packet manager (pip) and be used as any CPU library.
 The library provides a function which takes as parameters the room dimensions, the reflections coefficients of the walls, the position of the source and the receivers, the number of images to simulate for each dimension, the duration of the RIR in seconds, the time to switch from the ISM method to the diffuse reverberation model, and the sampling frequency and it returns a 3D tensor with the RIR for each pair of source and receiver positions.
 Information about the polar pattern of the receivers and their orientation can be also included in the simulation.

 We also provide some python functions to predict the time when some level of attenuation will be reached, to get the reflections coefficients needed to get the desired reverberation time (expressed in terms of $T_{60}$, i.e. the time needed to get an attenuation of \SI{60}{\dB}), and to get the number of image sources to simulate in each dimension to get the desired simulation time without loss reflections.
 Finally, we include a function to filter a sound signal by several RIRs in order to simulate a moving source recorded by a microphone array.
+In the repository of the library some examples can be found about how to simulate both isolated RIRs and moving sources.

 Since the use of the LUT to compute the sinc function improves the performance in most of the cases and the precision loss is negligible (see section \ref{sec:lut_performance}), its use is activated by default, but the library provides a function to deactivate it and use the CUDA trigonometric functions instead.
 In order to exploit the mixed precision capabilities of the newer GPUs, it has a function to activate it and use the 16-bit precision kernels instead of the 32-bit; activating it automatically deactivates the use of the LUT.